vinhboy/intuit_ids_aggcat/README.markdown

 &nbsp;&nbsp;`oauth_consumer_key: consumer_key`
 &nbsp;&nbsp;`oauth_consumer_secret: consumer_secret`

+In addition to providing a certificate path, you can also pass a certificate string using the the certificate_string key in YAML or the symbol :certificate_string in the hash when calling IntuitIdsAggCat.config.
+You may optionally pass a certificate password as certificate_password if your private certificate is passphrase protected.
+Finally, you can also provide a proxy configuration parameter in the format "http://host:port".
+Username/password authentication with proxies is not currently supported.

 Important Note On Intuit Tokens
 ------------------------------------------
 **Before attempting to use this gem, you must read the Aggregation & Categorization API documentation on the Intuit Partner Platform web site.
 Understanding how the API works is critical to a successful implementation.
 If you do not understand the API, you may make mistakes that have serious unintended consequences for your users.**